-Phasor Measurement Units (PMUs) are machines used by energy companies to monitor the electric power grid system.
+Phasor Measurement Units (PMUs) are machines used by energy companies to monitor the electric power grid.
 They are placed at selected electrical nodes (locations at which transmission lines, loads, and generators are connected) within the system.
-Due to the high cost of the machines, an extensive amount of research has been devoted to minimizing the placement of the PMUs while maintaining the ability to observed the entire system.
-In \cite{HHHH}, Haynes et al. studied this problems in terms of graphs. \\ An electric power grid system is modeled by a graph by letting vertices represent the electrical nodes (also called buses), and edges represent transmissions lines between nodes.
-The {\em power domination process} is defined as follows \cite{HHHH}: A PMU placed at a vertex measures the voltage and phasor angle at that vertex, as well as the incident edges and the vertices at the endpoints of these edges.
-These vertices and edges are said to be {\em observed}. \cite{ HHHH} The rest of the system is observed according to the following propagation rules:
+Due to the high cost of the machines, an extensive amount of research has been devoted to minimizing the number of PMUs needed while maintaining the ability to observe the entire system.
+In \cite{HHHH}, Haynes et al. studied this problems in terms of graphs. \\ An electric power grid is modeled by a graph by letting vertices represent the electrical nodes and edges represent transmissions lines between nodes.
+The {\em power domination process} is defined as follows \cite{HHHH}: A PMU placed at a vertex measures the voltage and phasor angle at that vertex, at the incident edges, and at the vertices at the endpoints of the incident edges.
+These vertices and edges are said to be {\em observed}.
+The rest of the system is observed according to the following propagation rules:

 \begin{enumerate}

 \item[1.]
 Any vertex that is incident to an observed edge is observed.

 \item[2.]
 Any edge joining two observed vertices is observed.